 Urban Problems and the Impact on Refugees

 Flooding and the effects of climate change are also a serious and growing concern for Dar es Salaam.
-Flooding affects the city for several reasons: increased rainfall due to climate change; rising sea levels; and lack of planning enforcement resulting in people living in low-lying areas marked as hazardous and which are often flood basins or plains (Kabisch et. al, 2015).
-During severe flooding over the past years this has led to deaths in the city, with the 2011 flood claiming 23 lives (Mutanga and Mwiruki, 2013) making this an issue which needs to be addressed urgently.
-Indeed, 8% of the city lies at elevation levels below 10m, currently inhabited by 143,000 people.
-This trend is predicted to worsen as a result of climate change and even without climate–induced sea level rise, exposure to flooding of more than 180,000 at a cost of USD 8.4 billion is predicted by 2070 (Kebede et. al, 2010).
+Flooding affects the city for several reasons: increased rainfall due to climate change; rising sea levels; and lack of planning enforcement resulting in people living in low-lying areas marked as hazardous that are often flood basins or plains (Kabisch et. al, 2015).
+Severe flooding in the past years has led to deaths in the city, with the 2011 flood claiming 23 lives (Mutanga and Mwiruki, 2013), making this an issue that needs to be addressed urgently.
+Indeed, 8% of the city lies at elevation levels below 10 m, areas currently inhabited by 143,000 people.
+This trend is predicted to worsen as a result of climate change.
+Even without climate–induced sea level rise, more than 180,000 inhabitants are predicted to be exposed to flooding by 2070, at a cost of USD 8.4 billion (Kebede and Nicholls, 2010) (See Image).

 Stein and Moser (2014) note that assessments for climate vulnerability usually focus solely on “physical and institutional vulnerability at the local government level” and so tend to ignore the vulnerability at the household/micro level.
-This is particularly unfortunate as it is the urban poor, faced with rapid urbanization, who are being forced to live nearer the coast or low lying areas and is leading to an ever-increasing number of deaths as a result of severe weather occurrences (Moser and Stein, 2011).
-This is the case in Dares Salaam where the lack of drainage infrastructure coupled with building on inappropriate land in informal settlements is greatly increasing the asset vulnerability of the urban poor.
+This is particularly unfortunate as it is the urban poor, faced with rapid urbanization, who are being forced to live nearer the coast or low-lying areas, which is leading to an ever-increasing number of deaths as a result of severe weather occurrences (Moser and Stein, 2011).
+This is the case in Dar es Salaam, where the lack of drainage infrastructure coupled with building on inappropriate land in informal settlements is greatly increasing the asset vulnerability of the urban poor.

-Housing is another issue which is difficult for refugees to contend with, and refugees are more susceptible to cases of displacement or eviction than their Tanzanian counterparts (O’Loghlen and McWilliams, 2017).
-This is due to several factors: firstly, the fact that all refugees interviewed rent accommodation leaves them at the mercy of landlords.
-However, because of their status they were also victims to regular rent increases and discrimination, as well as living in areas with poor environmental conditions as shown here:
+Housing is another issue that is difficult for refugees to contend with, and refugees are more susceptible to cases of displacement or eviction than their Tanzanian counterparts (O’Loghlen and McWilliams, 2017).
+This is due to several factors: first, all refugees interviewed were renting accommodation, which leaves them at the mercy of landlords.
+Because of their status, they were also victims of regular rent increases and discrimination.
+They must live in areas with poor environmental conditions, as shown in the image below.

 In addition, some refugees were forced to move because they could no longer afford to pay the rent.
-The negative consequences of having to move houses regularly included loss of sense of security as they had to build relationships with neighbors again, loss of business if refugees worked close to their home in some instances, and also a reduction in refugees’ social network as if they moved to settlements far from the original housing that made it difficult to keep in contact with friends.
+The negative consequences of having to move houses regularly included loss of sense of security as they had to build relationships with neighbors again, loss of employment if refugees worked close to their home, and a reduction in refugees’ social network if they moved to settlements far from the original housing that made it difficult to keep in contact with friends.

 Governance and Regulations Imposed on Refugees

-The only other option available for refugees is obtaining a “Class A” residence permit for business people, however as the fees are between 1,000 – 3,000 USD (AATZ, 2015), it is impossible for most refugees to purchase this permit.
+The only other option available for refugees is obtaining a “Class A” residence permit for business people.
+Because the fees for such a permit are between USD 1,000–3,000 (AATZ, 2015), it is impossible for most refugees to purchase one.

-Fifty percent of refugees interviewed stated that they had to pay a bribe of some type since arriving in Dar es Salaam, whether to police officials or neighbors who had threatened to report them to immigration authorities.
-The findings for incarceration (Graph below) indicated in this research were in keeping with the immigration detention prison survey report conducted by Asylum Access Tanzania (AATZ, 2013) in 2013.
-This 2013 AATZ Prison Survey Report conducted a comprehensive examination of prisons throughout Tanzania, where they found 18 asylum seekers or refugees (as defined under the 1951 Convention Relating to the Status of Refugees of the 1969 Convention Governing the Specific Aspects of Refugee Problems in Africa).
+Fifty percent of refugees interviewed stated that they had had to pay a bribe of some type since arriving in Dar es Salaam, whether to police officials or neighbors who had threatened to report them to immigration authorities.
+The findings for incarceration (Figure below) in this research were in keeping with the immigration detention prison survey report conducted by AATZ (AATZ, 2013).
+This 2013 AATZ Prison Survey Report conducted a comprehensive examination of prisons throughout Tanzania and found 18 asylum seekers or refugees (as defined under the 1951 Convention Relating to the Status of Refugees of the 1969 Convention Governing the Specific Aspects of Refugee Problems in Africa).

 Isaac’s Success Story with the Peasant Permit